vglarde/codingTasks/Decision_Trees_and_Random_Forests/README.md

 * max_depth = 4
 * n_estimators = 100

+We see from the Random Forest model that "Age" is the feature contributing the most to predict the passenger survival, followed closely by "Fare" (passengers travelling in the most expensive cabins/suites on the Titanic).

 ### Accuracy scores

 The best performing model is Bagging, with an accuracy score of 81.56%.